The Trees of Childwall Fields

 4 Childwall Lane Slope

 Approaching the Childwall Woods and Fields site from the south east along Childwall Lane, you immediately see some large mature trees – common lime, sycamore, and beech – which have survived the turbulent history of the Fields.
-Behind and beneath these large trees are hazel, oak, rowan, holly, and hornbeam.
-This is the oldest hedgerow on the site consisting mostly of hawthorn.
+Behind and beneath these large trees are hazel, oak, rowan, holly, and hornbeam, and a grove of wych elms.
+Beside the road is the oldest hedgerow on the site consisting mostly of hawthorn.

-Continuing along Childwall Lane, English oak, small leaved lime, aspen, and balsam poplar appear, with an under-storey of elder, hawthorn, hazel and manna ash.
+Continuing along Childwall Lane, English oak, small leaved lime, aspen, and black poplar appear, with an under-storey of elder, hawthorn, hazel and manna ash.

 The Trees of Childwall Fields – Species List